beefarino/beefarino.github.io/README.md

 ## Work

 ### Director of Curriculum, [Pluralsight](https://www.pluralsight.com)
 ##### 2014-11-01

-* Directed the planning and guided operations for the most cost-effective segment of the Pluralsight content library.
+* Direct planning and operations for the most cost-effective segment of the Pluralsight content library.
-* Increased data author NPS by 7%, reduced time to data course production by 17%, and increased throughput of author contracts by 22% through tractible data-driven processes of curriculum planning.
+* Grow data author NPS by 7%, reduced time to data course production by 17%, and increased throughput of author contracts by 22% through tractible data-driven processes of curriculum planning.
-* Developed systems to support data-driven role and skill planning, including application of natural language processing and machine learning.
+* Support data-driven role and skill planning using web scraping, data mining, natural language processing, and machine learning.
-* Developed in-house data literacy curriculum for Content teams.
+* Develop in-house data literacy curriculum for Content teams.

 Forecast Data Professional library needs and identify authors appropriate to fill these needs.
 Curate course proposals and author auditions.
-Resolving quality and technical issues in course content.
-Mentoring course authors to improve the learning experience from their courses.
+Resolve quality and technical issues in course content.
+Mentor course authors to improve the learning experience from their courses.
 Develop curriculum for general learning, certifications, and customer-specific training requirements.

 ### Crafter &amp; Proprieter, [Yarn, Hooks, &amp; Love Silly LLC](https://www.etsy.com/shop/YarnHooksNLoveSilly)
 ##### 2017-03-01

-* Developed ChainOneTurn(tm) software to translate images into filet and colorwork crochet patterns.
+* Create the ChainOneTurn application to translate images into filet and colorwork crochet patterns.

 Design and sales of custom crochet pieces that incorporate electronics, biosensors, programming, and mathematics.

 ### Owner, Code Owls, LLC
 ##### 2009-06-01

-* Reduced expenses of a large school district by 1.2 million dollars by implementing a cloud-based answer sheet processing system, allowing the district to use inexpensive commodity scanners instead of expensive proprietary scanners.
+* Reduce expenses of a large school district by 1.2 million dollars by implementing a cloud-based answer sheet processing system, allowing the district to use inexpensive commodity scanners.
-* Developed the open source p2f framework, which Microsoft now includes as part of the code base for PowerShell and Azure Cloud Shell. (https://github.com/PowerShell/SHiPS/blob/development/docs/Design.md)
+* Release the open source p2f framework, which Microsoft now includes as part of the code base for PowerShell and Azure Cloud Shell. (https://github.com/PowerShell/SHiPS/blob/development/docs/Design.md)

 Provide contracted software engineering, data engineering, and project management services across highly regulated industries, including gaming, defense, and education.